Clastify logo

 Random does not mean lawless

 Radioactive decay is a nuclear process where an unstable nucleus changes into a more stable arrangement by emitting particles and/or electromagnetic radiation.
-It is random: we can’t predict which particular nucleus will decay next.
+It is random: we cannot predict which particular nucleus will decay next.
 It is spontaneous: ordinary external conditions such as temperature, pressure or chemical state do not change the decay rate.

 Alpha, beta and gamma changes

-An alpha particle is a helium-4 nucleus made of two protons and two neutrons.
-During alpha decay, the parent nucleus loses two protons and two neutrons, so the proton number and neutron number both decrease by 2.
+An alpha particle is a 4He^{4}\text{He} nucleus made of two protons and two neutrons.
+During alpha decay, the parent nucleus loses two protons and two neutrons, so its proton number and neutron number both decrease by 2.

-A beta-minus particle is an electron emitted from a nucleus in beta-minus decay.
+A beta-minus particle is an electron emitted from a nucleus during beta-minus decay.
 Here, a neutron in the nucleus changes into a proton.
 The proton number increases by 1, the neutron number decreases by 1, and the nucleon number stays unchanged.

-A beta-plus particle is a positron emitted from a nucleus in beta-plus decay.
+A beta-plus particle is a positron emitted from a nucleus during beta-plus decay.
 A positron is the antiparticle of the electron; it has the same mass as an electron but a positive charge.
 In beta-plus decay, a proton changes into a neutron, so the proton number decreases by 1 and the neutron number increases by 1.
 The nucleon number is unchanged.

 Image